iji-enow/ENOW-docker/README.md

 ## Running the test topologies locally

+We'd recommand you to use IDE like Eclipse or IntelliJ but you can also run the test topologies locally with commands below

 - ```java -cp target/enow-storm-1.0.jar com.enow.storm.trident.SentenceAggregationTopology <kafkaZookeeper>```
 - ```java -cp target/enow-storm-1.0.jar com.enow.storm.KafkaSpoutTestTopology <kafkaZookeeper>```
 - ```java -cp target/enow-storm-1.0.jar com.enow.storm.TestTopologyStaticHosts```

 ## Running the test topologies on a storm cluster

+Local topology can not communicate with other services.
+If you want storm to connect the others, you'd better run the test topologies on a storm cluster.

 - ```storm jar target/enow-storm-1.0.jar com.enow.storm.trident.SentenceAggregationTopology <kafkaZookeeper> sentences <dockerIp>```
 - ```storm jar target/enow-storm-1.0.jar com.enow.storm.KafkaSpoutTestTopology <kafkaZookeeper> sentences <dockerIp>```